-Treats heart failure and heart rhythm problems (such as atrial fibrillation).
+Treats heart failure and heart rhythm problems.
 This medicine is also called digitalis.

 Lanoxin, Lanoxin PediatricThere may be other brand names for this medicine.